briandailey/briandailey.github.com/_posts/2021-04-26-ten-years-at-stratasan.md

 mine.
 Otherwise there will be irreconcilable differences in how we think about business.

-## Technical Leadership
+#### The leadership team will benefit from having technical expertise.

 Having a technical expert in leadership is important.
-Of course, I _would_ say that, wouldn't I?
+(Of course, I _would_ say that, wouldn't I?)

 Having someone with even a modicum of technical background in the same room as the board has been helpful for us.
 Being able to hear about concerns, trends, and strategies straight from the investors is critical.
-Companies are always chanting "alignment!" - and for good reasons!
+Companies are always talking about organizational _alignment_ - and for good reasons!
 If you're a product company, you should put your product people in the same room with your business operations and domain experts.
 Why?
 Because product people are great at problem solving.
 Often your investors will be most familiar with the problem at hand (that's